RepoDynamics/PyPackIT/SECURITY.md

-# TemplateRepo Security and Vulnerability Disclosure Policy
+# Templaterepo Security and Vulnerability Disclosure Policy

-TemplateRepo takes the security and privacy of all its users and members very seriously, and is committed to ensuring the safety of its products and services.
+Templaterepo takes the security and privacy of all its users and members very seriously, and is committed to ensuring the safety of its products and services.
 In case a security vulnerability is detected that may affect users, we take immediate action to:
 1. fix the issue as soon as possible,